girlscript/winter-of-contributing/Golang/9 Object Oriented Programming/9.3 Polymorphism/DOC.md

 In the `main` function above we have created three projects, two of type `FixedBilling` and one of type `TimeAndMaterial`.
 Next, we create a slice of type `Income` with these 3 projects.
 Since each of these projects has implemented the `Income` interface, it is possible to add all three projects to a slice of type `Income`.
 Finally, we call `calculateNetIncome` function and pass this slice as a parameter.
 It will display the various income sources and the income from them.

-Here is the full program for your reference.
+Here is the full program for your reference:-

 ```go
 package main